donejs/donejs/docs/about.md

 @description

+DoneJS is a compilation of the best technology for every aspect of developing a complex JavaScript app, all working together seamlessly.

-DoneJS' goal is to help the JavaScript community make, and continue to make, amazing applications.
+Our mission is to enable the JavaScript community to make amazing apps - high performance, maintainable, and highly usable -  by default.

+And as times change and new techniques emerge, we'll continue improving the stack, providing a simple upgrade path along the way.

+To us, enabling the community is about more than code - it means meeting, teaching, sharing ideas, and project collaboration.
+We want to make our community - those that use DoneJS and any of its pieces - stronger, through relationships, communication, and skills.

-DoneJS is rebuilt and rebranded from the over 8-year-old [JavaScriptMVC](http://javascriptmvc.com) project.
-DoneJS is built of many sub-projects, each useful in their own right.
+DoneJS is rebuilt and rebranded from the 8+ year old [JavaScriptMVC](http://javascriptmvc.com) project.
+DoneJS is comprised of CanJS, StealJS, and many other sub-projects.

 Learn about the goals, history, projects, and team behind DoneJS.

 @body